MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/02-generative-ai.md

 Let's start by using a chat interface to submit prompts to a generative AI model.
 In this exercise, we'll use the **Microsoft Phi 3 Mini model**; a small language model that is useful for general chat solutions in low bandwidth scenarios.

 > **Note**: The model will run in your browser, on your local computer.
 Performance may vary depending on the available memory in your computer and your network bandwidth to download the model.
 If WebLLM models are not supported in your browser, a fallback mode with reduced functionality will be enabled.
+After opening the app, use the **?** (*About this app*) icon in the chat area to find out more.

 1. In a web browser, open the **[Chat Playground](https://aka.ms/chat-playground){:target="_blank"}** at `https://aka.ms/chat-playground`.
 1. Wait for the model to download and initialize.